Key financial performance indicators for schools

-Date Updated: March 2012
+Date Updated: December 2015

-Key financial performance indicators for state and state-integrated schools – operating surplus, working capital and public equity.
+Key financial performance indicators for state and state-integrated schools: operating surplus, working capital and public equity.

-Why This Is ImportantFunding compulsory education is one of the major responsibilities of the government.
-The majority of government funding in the schooling sector is delivered to educational institutions in the form of operational grants and teacher salaries.
-A school's board of trustees is responsible for the management, organisation and administration of a school under Section 75 of the Education Act 1989.
+Funding compulsory education is one of the major responsibilities of the government.
+The majority of government funding in the schooling sector is delivered to educational institutions in the form of operational grants and teacher salaries for running day-to-day operations.
+A school's board of trustees is responsible for the management, organisation and administration of a school under the Education and Training Act 2020.

 How We Are Going

 The operating surplus is calculated as the difference between total revenue and total expenditure (including depreciation on assets).
 In general, schools should have a small surplus each year to have sufficient reserves available to provide for any unexpected expenditure.
-Schools achieved a combined operating surplus (excluding use of land and building grants from government and other proprietors) of 0.2% of total revenue in 2010, compared with 0.4% in 2009.
+Operating surplus for multiple consecutive years indicates sound financial management but schools can report an operating deficit in one year due to unexpected or unforeseen expenditure.

-Figure 2: Proportion of schools experiencing an operating surplus (2010)
+Figure 2: Proportion of schools experiencing an operating surplus (2014)

-The level of working capital is an indicator of a school's ability to operate financially and meet debts in the short term.
+The level of working capital is an indicator of a school's ability to meet their short term financial obligations through sound financial operation.
 Working capital is normally measured as a ratio of current assets to current liabilities.

-Public equityPublic equity is calculated as the difference between total assets and total liabilities.
-Schools in a healthy financial position generally show increasing levels of public equity over time.
+Public equity is calculated as the difference between total assets and total liabilities.
+Schools that are in a healthy financial position generally show increasing levels of public equity over time.

-Public equity reached $1,661 million in 2010, which was a 3.4% increase from 2009.
+Public equity reached an estimated $1,944 million in 2014, which is a 5.1% increase from 2013.